plabayo/rora/README.md

 Sponsors receive perks and depending on your regular contribution it also allows you to rely on us for support and consulting.

-If you plan to use rora for your commercial resell or package activities you need to be a sponsor for a high enough tier to allow you to use it for these purposes despite it having a Business License (BSL).

 ### Contribute to Open Source

 Part of the money we receive from sponsors is used to contribute to other projects